cloudmesh-community/sp19-516-124/gcloud.md

 * [Cloud Filestore](https://cloud.google.com/filestore/): High-performance file storage.
 * [Drive Enterprise](https://cloud.google.com/drive-enterprise/): Cloud-based content collaboration and storage.

-# Google IaaS Example
+### Google IaaS Example

-To demonstrate an example of what Google IaaS solutions are available, Google has provided theese options: https://cloud.google.com/solutions/
+To demonstrate an example of what Google IaaS solutions are available, Google has provided theese options: <https://cloud.google.com/solutions/>

-Locate the “Try for Free” button option on the top right portion of the webpage.
+Locate the `Try for Free` button option on the top right portion of the webpage.
 The free trial allows a person access to all Cloud Platform Products.
 You get everything you need to build and run your apps, websites and services, including Firebase and the Google Maps API.
 Note, you will be asked you for your credit card to make sure you are not a robot.